 Salaries.
 The cash salaries paid to the named executive officers were established following the Towers Perrin study in 2004 and have either remained at the same level or increased by no more than 10% annually since the time of the study.
 These salaries have been incorporated into the terms of existing executive employment agreements with our named executive officers.
 Any increases in salaries have been made either pursuant to the terms of the employment agreements or at the discretion of the Compensation Committee.
 Mr. Zoley, who also serves as our Chairman, receives no additional compensation for his board service.
+For 2012, each of the named executive officers will remain at the same salary level they were at during 2011.

 Annual Cash Incentive Compensation.
-Annual cash incentive compensation for each of our named executive officers is governed by our Senior Management Performance Award Plan which was approved by our shareholders at the Company's 2010 annual meeting of shareholders.
+Annual cash incentive compensation for each of our named executive officers is governed by our Senior Management Performance Award Plan, which was approved by our shareholders at the Company's 2010 annual meeting of shareholders.
 Payments made in accordance with this plan are tax deductible under Section 162(m) of the Internal Revenue Code of 1986, as amended.
 The plan is administered by our Compensation Committee, which has the authority to make all discretionary determinations necessary or appropriate under the plan.
 The plan is governed by the Compensation Committee and is administered on a day to day basis by the Chief Executive Officer and the Senior Vice President of Human Resources.